daniyalnazeer55/Distilbert_LoRA_Sentiment_Analysis/README.md

 # PEFT Sentiment Analysis with DistilBERT using LoRA

-This project demonstrates Parameter Efficient Fine Tuning (PEFT) using Low Rank Adaptation (LoRA) to fine tune a pre trained DistilBERT model for binary sentiment classification on the IMDb movie reviews dataset.
+This project demonstrates Parameter Efficient Fine Tuning (PEFT) using Low Rank Adaptation (LoRA) to fine-tune a pre-trained DistilBERT model for binary sentiment classification on the IMDb movie reviews dataset.

-Instead of updating all model parameters, LoRA trains only a small number of additional adapter weights, making fine tuning significantly more memory and compute efficient while maintaining strong performance.
+Instead of updating all model parameters, LoRA trains only a small number of additional adapter weights, making fine-tuning significantly more memory- and compute-efficient while maintaining strong performance.

 ## Features

-* Uses DistilBERT as the base transformer model
-* Parameter Efficient Fine Tuning with LoRA
-* Binary sentiment classification on the IMDb dataset
-* Hugging Face Transformers Trainer API
+* Hugging Face Transformers Trainer API.
-* Early stopping and best model checkpointing
+* Early stopping and best model checkpointing.
-* Performance evaluation using:
-  * Accuracy
-  * Precision
-  * Recall
-  * F1 Score
-  * ROC AUC
-* Confusion Matrix visualization
-* ROC Curve visualization
+* Confusion Matrix and ROC Curve visualization.

 ## Dataset